 The Vans brand today is recognized worldwide with the side stripe feature.

-This low-top lace-up shoe remains as iconic as ever, with reinforced toe caps, supportive padded tops, and waffle outsoles, made of rubbers.
+This low-top lace-up shoe remains as iconic as ever, with reinforced toe caps, supportive padded tops, and comes with its signature rubber waffle outsoles.

 - It is a classic silhouette that can blend into any wardrobe.

-- You can speak of comfort without mentioning the Vans Old Skool.
+- You cannot speak of comfort without mentioning the Vans Old Skool.

 - The Old Skool fits true to the size of the user.